piotrbakker/construct/readme.md

-# Wirez
+# Construct
-Wirez is a starter file for wireframe design systems.
+Construct is a starter file for wireframe design systems.

 It combines a strict, grid-based structure with a brutalist aesthetic to help you create professional yet unmistakably disposable wireframe designs.